Resume Buzzwords to Avoid

 Why Buzzwords Hurt Your Resume

-• ATS systems don’t prioritize them.
+ATS systems don’t prioritize these phrases either.
 Applicant Tracking Systems are looking for skills, technologies, and relevant experience, not subjective self-assessments.
+Claiming you’re “innovative” without evidence makes doesn’t say much to hiring managers and potentially undercuts the real valuable parts of your resume.

 What Hiring Managers Actually Want to See